Get a beautiful garden fast

 Week six: encourage wildlife

-We all know birds and mammals need our help in winter, but they can benefit from a helping hand all year round.
-June is a great time to spot lots of bees and butterflies in your garden.
-Help children to identify the wildlife they see around the garden – you could encourage them to create a chart to keep track of everything they’ve spotted.
+June is a great time to spot lots of bees and butterflies in your garden, and to plant a few extra pollinator-friendly plants, to provide the nectar and pollen they need.
+You could also help children to identify the wildlife they see around the garden – you could encourage them to create a chart to keep track of everything they’ve spotted.

 Week seven: water and feed